Loanability logo

 Loanability was founded in October 2007 to serve as a flexible alternative to traditional business financing.
 The company has funded thousands of small businesses across all 50 states through various economic cycles.
 Initially focused on credit card-accepting retailers, Loanability has expanded to serve nearly every business type and positions itself as an industry leader in business financing through a focus on simple processes and customer service.

 Loanability offers three primary funding solutions: lines of credit, business loans, and receivables funding.
 All products feature competitive pricing with terms up to 3 years and monthly payment options.
 The company emphasizes speed—offering approval within hours and funding in as little as one day.
-Their application process is conducted entirely online with minimal documentation requirements and no personal credit inquiries, with proceeds wired directly to business bank accounts upon approval.
+Their application process is conducted entirely online with limited-documentation claims to verify and no personal credit inquiries, with proceeds wired directly to business bank accounts upon approval.

 The company differentiates itself through an explicit business philosophy of volume-based pricing rather than maximizing profit per loan.
 According to their stated model, Loanability prices loans to fund maximum loan volume, which they claim allows them to offer better terms than competitors.
 This approach has reportedly led to strong repeat business, with most clients returning for additional funding rounds.
 They serve a broad range of industries including healthcare, restaurants, construction, transportation, auto repair, hospitality, retail, technology, and manufacturing.

-Loanability operates as a non-bank alternative lender with a straightforward value proposition around speed and simplicity.
+Loanability operates as a non-bank alternative lender with a straightforward profile context around speed and simplicity.
 However, the website provides limited information about specific APR ranges, actual approval rates, or detailed eligibility requirements.
 No regulatory licensing information or third-party ratings are displayed.
 The lack of transparency about pricing specifics and terms compared to traditional lenders should be considered before applying.

 Services & Features